-One of the primary purposes of Lifecraft is to help you become more aware of your emotions.
+One of the main goals of Lifecraft is to help you become more aware of your emotions.
 This is critical to living a happier, more balanced life.

 The word emotion comes from the Latin term emovere which means moving.
 In other words, emotions are a combination of energy and motion and are an expression of how life is constantly flowing around you.